Manchester by the Sea

 Does it pass the Bechdel Test?
 NOPE

-Not including extras, there were only four roles for women in this film.
-Of those four, two scenes were about men.
-Manchester by the Sea didn’t even pass the very low bar of the Bechdel Test.
-We also took under consideration the fact of centering an actor who has confirmed his own predatory behavior on the set of I’m Still Here (2010).
+Not including extras, there were only four female roles in this film, and their scenes are mostly about men.
+Manchester by the Sea doesn’t even pass the very low bar of the Bechdel Test.
+And as mentioned, Affleck has confirmed his own past predatory behavior towards women—not great.
+However, within this male centrism, Michelle Williams makes the most of her role and delivers a fantastic, emotionally charged performance.

-There were only two people of color who had speaking roles in the entire film.
-That said, a closer look at the demographics of Manchester-by-the-Sea, MA reveals that 98% of the population was white in 2010*, making the film contextually accurate.
+Only two people of color have speaking roles in the entire film.
+That being said, at least this predominantly white cast is accurate to the real Manchester-by-the-Sea, MA.
+According to the U.S. Census, 98% of the population was white in 2010.

 Mediaversity Grade: D 2.50/5

-While there are some good moments in the movie with small bits of humor, I found most of the scenes one-dimensional.
-In addition, the uncomfortable industry adulation that surrounded Casey Affleck—despite his confirmed abuse against women in reality—outweighs my ability to recommend this film.
+While there are some good moments in the movie, with small bits of humor, most of it is one-dimensional.
+Factoring in the uncomfortable industry adulation that surrounded Affleck’s performance and willfully ignored his confirmed abuse against women, I just can’t recommend this film.